jul/BAD-ASS/source/BAD.rst

     What defines an entity ?
 What are its profile (groups) and which permissions are related to the groups ?

 Accounting
-    What authentified entity accessed what, when ?
+    What authenticated entity accessed what, when ?
 When did they accessed the system ?

 Authentication
 --------------